 3. TransAlta Renewables (TSX: RNW)

 TransAlta Renewables is a subsidiary of Canadian power major TransAlta group.
 The company has operations in Wind, Solar, Hydro, Energy storage, and Natural gas.
-The company’s largest cash-flow generating segment is wind, which makes up 50% of CF followed by natural gas, which makes up 43% of CF. Hydro and Solar make up 4% and 3% of CF, respectively.
+The company’s largest cash-flow generating segment is wind, which makes up 50% of CF, followed by natural gas, which makes up 43% of CF. Hydro and solar make up 4% and 3% of CF, respectively.
 The stock is trading at C$ 20.3 and has a P/E of 38.

-All of TransAlta’s assets are tied to long-term price contracts that give the company stability and flexibility to leverage the current asset base for growth.
+TransAlta’s assets are tied to long-term price contracts that give the company stability and flexibility to leverage the current asset base for growth.
 The company has a total installed capacity of 2537 MW and has an expansion pipeline underway.
 As of Q1, the company has 47 power generation plants across all segments with an average life of 12 years remaining.
 For FY21, the company projects an EBITDA of between $480 and $520 million and cash-available-for-distribution of $285 million and $315 million.
-TransAlta has a current dividend yield of 4.65%.
+In addition, TransAlta has a current dividend yield of 4.65%.

 4. Northland Power (TSX: NPI)

 Northland Power is a developer and operator of renewable assets, most of which are in Europe.
-As of Q1, the company has an installed capacity of 2.8 GW and a project pipeline extending to between 4GW-5GW depending on the business landscape.
+As of Q1, the company has an installed capacity of 2.8 GW and a project pipeline extending to between 4GW-5GW, depending on the business landscape.
 Northland has a price of C$41.85, a dividend yield of 2.87%, and a P/E of 34.64.

 The company recently acquired Helia Renovables for C$1.6 billion.
-The acquisition added about 540 MW to Northland’s portfolio, 424MW in wind assets and 116MW in solar assets.
+The acquisition added about 540 MW to Northland’s portfolio, 424MW in wind assets and 116MW in solar investments.
 In 2020, Northland generated revenue of C$2B and C$1.17B in EBITDA.
 In Q1, the company reported revenues of $613 million (down 8%YoY), EBITDA of $360 million (down 14% YoY), and net income of $145 million (down 45% YoY).
 The drop in financial performance was mainly due to the seasonality of wind velocity.
 Northland is very susceptible to the seasonality of wind velocity as 60% of its EBITDA comes from off-shore wind facilities, with most of them being in the North Sea region.
-However, the company believes this underperformance will balance out over the year and maintains its 2021 guidance of $1.1 billion-$1.2 billion of EBITDA.
+However, the company believes this underperformance will balance over the year and maintains its 2021 guidance of $1.1 billion-$1.2 billion of EBITDA.